jwpconsulting/projectify/frontend/src/messages/en/help/projects.md

 # Edit a project

-To edit a project, click the **ellipsis button** (...) on the right side of the project's title in the side menu.
+To edit a project, go to your [workspace settings](/help/workspaces#workspace-settings) and navigate to the **Projects** tab.
+Click on the project name or the pencil icon next to the project you want to edit.

-This will bring up a context menu with an option to edit the board.
-Click **Edit project** to bring up an overlay that allows you to edit the project name.
+This will bring up a form that allows you to edit the project name and description.

 # Archive a project

-To archive a project, click the **ellipsis button** (...) on the right side of the project's title in the side menu.
+To archive a project, go to your [workspace settings](/help/workspaces#workspace-settings) and navigate to the **Projects** tab.
+Click the **Archive** button next to the project you want to archive.

-This will bring up a context menu with an option to archive the project.
-Click **Archive project** to bring up an overlay that allows you to archive the project.
+This will archive the project and move it to the archived projects section.

 # Delete a project

 You can only delete projects that have been archived first.
-See the above description under _Archive a project_ to learn how to archive a project.
+See the above description under [Archive a project](#archive-a-project) to learn how to archive a project.

-To delete a project, first navigate to the project archive.
-You can reach the project archive by clicking on the **ellipsis button** (...) next to the **workspace dropdown button** in the side menu.
-From there a context menu opens, where you can click on **Go to archive** to go to the project archive.
+To delete a project, go to your [workspace settings](/help/workspaces#workspace-settings) and navigate to the **Projects** tab.
+In the archived projects section, you can either recover a project or permanently delete it.
+For each archived project, there are two buttons:

-Once you reach the project archive from there, you can either recover a project or permanently delete it.
-The project archive contains a list of archived projects.
-Under each archived project, the date is written on which the project was archived.
-To the right of the archival date, there are two buttons:
+- **Recover**, and
-**Recover** and **Delete**
+- **Delete**.

 To recover a project, click the **Recover** button.
 When you recover a project, it will be put back next to the other projects in your side menu.